Best Choke Tubes for Slugs

 - This choke tube won’t fit all types of Benelli shotguns.

-- It’s compatible with a variety of shotguns.
+- It is compatible with various shotguns.

 There's little constriction offered to shotguns by rifled chokes.
 The interior of these chokes features rifling inside to allow the slugs to spin, providing better accuracy to the shooter.
 Using Foster-type slugs or sabot slugs will give your shotgun the most rotational stability.
 You should ensure that the rifled choke tubes are compatible with the smoothbore barrels.